 Create an anchor chart as you stop to make observations, ask questions, take note of story elements, or make predictions.

 How can I use anchor charts to introduce new skills?

 Anchor charts are great for laying the foundation for a new unit of study and giving an overview of concepts.
 They make it easy to break complex concepts down into bite-size pieces.
 If you are teaching U.S. government, for example, create a diagram of the three branches of government along with the primary responsibilities of each, to help simplify the concept for students.

 Helpful Links and Resources

-Now that you’ve gotten the basics of Anchor Chart 101 down, it’s time to get inspired!
-Here are links to some of the newest anchor chart compilation articles on WeAreTeachers:
+Now that you’ve got the basics of Anchor Chart 101, it’s time to get inspired!
+Here are links to the best chart compilation articles on WeAreTeachers: